- 1 How Do Wheelchair Users Drive?

 Hand controls are perhaps the most popular adaptation for wheelchair users.

-There are a lot of wheelchair users who’s impaired just made them paralyzed in both legs, but their hands work perfectly.
+There are a lot of wheelchair users who are impaired just made them paralyzed in both legs, but their hands work perfectly.
 Wheelchair users in this category may not have a hard time driving a car.

 If you have hand control installed in your car, you will be able to propel your car and controls with your hand instead of using your feet.